We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

-From Japanese restaurants to Mexican cantinas and French fine dining, Hong Kong is a city that has it all when it comes to the food department.
+From Japanese restaurants to Korean BBQs and local street food, Hong Kong is a city that has it all when it comes to the food department.
 Ask anyone to make a list of their favourite things about winter in Hong Kong and chances are hot pot will come high on the list.
-There’s something magical about this pot of bubbling broth – not only because its history can be dated back to hundreds of years ago, but because this hearty Chinese dish brings people together, stirs up conversations and encourages interaction.
+There’s something magical about this pot of bubbling broth – not only because its history can be dated back to hundreds of years ago, but because this hearty Chinese dish brings people together, stirs up conversations, and encourages interaction.
 Here, we’re listing some of our favourite hot pot restaurants in Hong Kong.

 4. The Drunken Pot

 As the name suggests, boozy hot pots take centre stage at The Drunken Pot.
 This is where you can sip on a cocktail or two while dipping ingredients into a sake-flavoured soup base – yep, spiked broth is the signature here!
 Bonus: Both the Causeway Bay and Tsim Sha Tsui locations boast a sweeping harbour view, thanks to the expansive floor-to-ceiling windows.

 The Drunken Pot (酒鍋) has locations in Causeway Bay and Tsim Sha Tsui.

 For those who yearn for an Instagram-worthy ambience that shouts character, the homely nostalgic décor at Suppa makes this hot pot restaurant your best pick.
 Expect 70s-inspired home-cooked dishes, such as salted duck egg fried rice, quality beef, and fish balls infused with dried orange peel, to name a few.
 In terms of broths, the Pepper Pork Stomach Soup is an appetising option.
 Seafood lovers will also be impressed by the seafood platter that comes with scallops, prawns, and clams.